EliasBerhe/Digital-Humanity-Project/README.md

+	b.
 What will the project do?
 The  project will return the calculated values for type token ratio, average punctuation, average sentence length, and noun-verb-adjective-adverb ratio using our own defined functions by reading text files of the given texts

+	c.
 How the program will function?

 In general, for a given textfile found in text folder(because thats how our functions are modeled), by calling the four functions(Type_Token_Ratio1, avgSenLen1, avgPunkt1,nvaadRatio) it will calculate the type token ratio, average sentence length, average punctuation and noun-verb-adjective-adverb ratio.